Whether it be saving on flights, or eating healthy food, saving money can become an easy thing to do simply by knowing these 50 tips and tricks.

 Related: 11 Ways To Save On Flights

-45. Ditch the YOLO mentality
+35. Ditch the YOLO mentality

 The “You Only Live Once” mentality makes people think it’s okay to spend a ridiculous amount of money on shoes or something that they really don’t need.

-46. Cut your own hair
+36. Cut your own hair

-I used to do this for awhile but realized my thick hair cannot be treated at home with someone who has absolutely no haircutting experience.
-Do this at your own risk.
+I used to do this for awhile but realized my thick hair could not be treated at home with someone who has no haircutting experience.

-47. Save on pets
+37. Save on pets

 Pets can get into unexpected accidents or get diagnosed with diseases.
 And always make sure to get your animal spayed or neutered to decrease the stray population.

-48. Refinance your student loans
+38. Refinance your student loans

 Refinancing your student loans can save you hundreds of dollars over the years.
 Here is a detailed post on how to do it.

 Are you about to be in school or currently in school?
 Make sure you apply for scholarships.

-49. Join a clothing swap
+39. Join a clothing swap

 You can get great discounts on clothes people no longer want anymore, and make some money off your used clothing you no longer wear.